Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 where $\scheme$ is the scheme-dependent factor in \eqref{eq:scheme_factor} and

 for a light insertion in the timelike theory.
-Note that $\Psi_a^{(A)}$ is real and positive for $a > 1/2$ since the phases from the negative mode and Laplace transforms cancel those from the zero modes.
+Note that $\Psi_a^{(A)}$ is real and positive when $a > 1/2$ since the phases from the negative mode and Laplace transforms cancel those from the zero modes.